herbat73/LiferayInstallUbuntu/liferey_installation_ubuntu/chapter4.md

 where xx.xx.xx.xxx is your server ip address or server name.

 When you check again

 `sudo apache2ctl configtest`

 It should give you clear message

-Syntax OK
+`Syntax OK`

+Restart apache service to enable installed modules

+`sudo service apache2 restart`

+Now, if you enter only serever ip adress apache forwards call to Liferay tomcat server.